Indezine Logo

 Duplicating Slides within Slides Pane

-Open your presentation and select the slide(s) to be duplicated within the Slides Pane.
-You can see that we have selected two slides, highlighted in red within Figure 1, below.
+Open your presentation and select the slide(s) you wish to duplicate within the Slides Pane.
+In the example below, two slides have been selected, as shown highlighted in red within Figure 1, below.

-Figure 1: Slides to be duplicated selected within the Slides Pane
+Figure 1: Slides selected within the Slides Pane

-You can now duplicate selected slide(s), following any of these four ways:
+You can now duplicate the selected slide(s) using any of the following four methods:

 Keyboard Shortcuts for PowerPoint